shopware/docs/products/editions/enterprise-edition/search/relevance.md

 # Relevance

 The relevance is calculated per [Dis Max Query​](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-dis-max-query.html).
-The "Tie Break" is constant and set to `0.4`, which is the recommended value by Elasticsearch.
+The [Tie Break](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html#tie-breaker) is constant and set to `0.4`, which is the recommended value by Elasticsearch.

 ## Indexing